mnorin/ba.sh/README.md

     fi
 }
 ```
 Note: In bash array subscripts, variables are evaluated automatically.
 Both [$title] and [title] work (title=0), though [$title] is more explicit.
-Also, in an arithmetic context (like array index) variable name might be resolved to its value (this is also why you should check if your variables shadowed properly where needed).
+Also, in an arithmetic context (like array index) variable name might be resolved to its value (this is also why you should check if your variables are shadowed properly where needed).

 Bash 4 implementation: